mikeroyal/Self-Hosting-Guide/README.md

 [Drone](https://drone.io/) is a Continuous Delivery system built on container technology.
 Drone uses a simple YAML configuration file, a superset of docker-compose, to define and execute Pipelines inside Docker containers.

+[Woodpecker](https://woodpecker-ci.org/) is a CI service, a community fork of Drone.

 [Travis CI](https://travis-ci.org/) is a hosted continuous integration service used to build and test software projects hosted at GitHub.

 [Circle CI](https://circleci.com/) is a continuous integration and continuous delivery platform that helps software teams work smarter, faster.